 Will your new sofa ever arrive?
 What about that custom-order table?
 At Green Front, we know that furniture orders are taking longer than ever, and we also know how frustrating that can be—especially when you’re redoing a room or furnishing a brand new house.
-So what’s up with the months-long delays, shortages, and hold ups?
+So what’s up with the months-long delays, shortages, and hold ups within the furniture industry?

 So, will that sectional ever ship?
 Yes—but you might just have to wait a little longer!
 Read on for more insight into the furniture industry, a preview of our newest manufacturers, and a teaser for the style trends you’ll see taking hold in 2022.